What is a High School Diploma?

 The Uplands High School Diploma is a flexible study package in Years 10 to 13 that is tailored to suit an individual’s needs and consists of subjects selected from IGCSE course offerings, and groups one to six in the IB Diploma framework.
 It may also include Special Elective courses, eg accredited online courses or school designed programs, may also be possible after discussion with the Head of Secondary and the agreement of teaching departments and supervisors.

-The Uplands High School Diploma will be introduced in the new school year commencing August 2019 as the recommended minimum graduation qualification for all students entering Year 10.
+The Uplands High School Diploma was introduced to Uplands in August 2019 to complement our IGCSE and IBDP programmes.
+It is the recommended minimum graduation qualification for all students entering Year 10.
 All Year 10 students are encouraged to begin their program with the intention of meeting the minimum requirements for the HS Diploma.
-The Uplands High School Diploma will be offered as an optional pathway for all students in Year 11, 12, and 13 in 2019.
+The Uplands High School Diploma will be offered as an optional pathway for all students in Year 11, 12, and 13 as well.

 Who might consider a High School Diploma?